Olipear/Portfolio/src/pages/projects/2020-07-03-rapid-prototyping.md

       #### Gamification

-      Once I had defined the visual language to be used on the more involved components stage, I wanted to let users learn it without excessive guidance messaging.
-Treating the multiple stages as levels of a game was the answer; essentially a user should learn mechanics needed in later levels from trial and error in earlier levels.

-      To do this, I used the same visual language on the tracks stage, and made it functionally closer to the components stage.
+      In games, mechanics are introduced early on that are then built upon  later in the game.
+For example a gap in an early level can only be passed by jumping.
+In later levels the designer knows that the player understands how to jump, and can rely on this when adding in other mechanics and challenges.

+      Applying this concept to the tool, I ensured there was a consistent visual language for interactions.
+Allowing the configurator to build up complexity without over-reliance on instruction messages and hints, which are often overlooked by users.

       In the first prototype the tracks could be snapped into bays from anywhere in the wall area.

       TODO insert diagram showing change of soft drop targets to hard drop targets.

-      This wasn't consistent with the behaviour in the components stage, even though it was easier to use.
-Reducing the snapping area to match the components section teaches the user what to expect later.
+      This wasn't consistent with the behaviour in the components stage, even though it made it easier to use.
+Reducing the snapping area to match the components section taught the user how to use the next section, where large snapping areas weren't practical or desirable.

       We had already added validation to each stage, so that a user could not continue without having created at least one bay.
 To complete the section a user must have at dragged and dropped more than one track onto the green target area.

-      This was a guarantee:
+      This validation now guaranteed:

       * They had selected an item from the list.
-Learning blue meant selection
+Learning blue meant selection.

       * They had dragged and dropped a track into the green area.
 Learning the function of the green drop targets.

       * They had seen the colour change from red to unshaded as they dragged it into the green area.
 Learning that the illustration changes from red when placed correctly.

-      At one stage, I had made it a requirement that the user must delete at least one track, with accompanying instruction messages.
-This would guarantee they understood the deletion functionality.
-However when testing this quickly became annoying, it was removed because we could not guarantee a user would go through this task only once.
+      At one point, I made it a requirement that the user must delete at least one track, with accompanying instruction messages.
+This would guarantee they understood how to delete a component.
+However when testing this quickly became irritating, it was removed because we could not guarantee a user would go through this task only once.

-      Another idea was to force the first track being dragged to be dropped in an incorrect location.
-The user would see that dropping a component when red deletes it.
-However again we couldn't guarantee this would be a one off experience.

-      #### Tool tips & guidance
+      #### Tool tips & instructions

+      Instructions were added to instruct users what they should be doing at each step of the process, tool tips would be used to explain the product.

+      Keeping these two functions separate, all instructions would appear in the same place in the grey header bar.
+To draw attention to these messages, I added the animated the pointing hand.

+      Tooltips appeared first on the wall dimensions stage, since the user could only enter one dimension at a time, the wall would always be either too short or too narrow initially.
+The red tooltip would always appear at this point, explaining what the bay widths of the shelving system were.

+      Of course the tooltips followed the same colour scheme as the the other interactions, with the addition of ubiquitous warning and information icons.

+      The tooltips were especially valuable in the components section, teaching users about the rules of the shelving system.
+  - body_html: " "
+    heading: Outcomes
+    intro: The tool was received well by the company.
+    body: >-
+      #### Well polished for a prototype

+      Ensuring the features were always achievable, and relying on libraries to do the heavy lifting meant there were no half finished features in the prototype.

+      The visual design is very minimalist, giving it the look of a finished product, without a great deal of effort put into styling.
+The most time consuming aesthetic feature were important functional elements such as the drag and drop interactions and tooltips.

+      Upper-management can often lack imagination when evaluating prototypes such as these, especially when coming from a non-technical background.
+Presenting the prototype in this state avoided common distractions on 'why it looks funny?', and kept focus on the business objectives it fulfilled.
+Of course this can still be a double edged sword, with management and stakeholders asking, 'why can't we launch this?'.

+      #### Long term plans

+      The tool proved the pointed we wished to make; a web-based planning tool could be sufficiently complex enough to follow as many rules as necessary.
+It also showed that it was within the reach of even a small development team.

+      The business however was in no position at the time start to start changing their sales process.
+As previously mentioned the existing Java app interfaced with every aspect of the company's technology stack, making it extremely difficult to alter.

+      The project provided the impetus to prioritise this long overdue infrastructure work.
 other_projects: More projects
 featuredpost: false
 ---